preethi2205/RoboND-Perception-Project/README.md

 Scene 2: 80%

-Scene 3: 75%
+Scene 3: 87.5%

 The following are some suggestions to improve this pipeline:

 1. The pipeline seems to have a tougher time with crowded scenes.
 Better clustering algorithms could be explored to alleviate this.
 2. The number of features used to train the SVM plays a major part in the SVM's prediction accuracy.
-A histogram with 32 bins was used to train the SVM for scene 1 and 2.
-A histogram with 128 bins was used for scene 3.
-While more objects were recognized in scene 3, it can be seen that the glue was mis-recognized as a soap.
+A histogram with 85 bins was used to train the SVM.
+While most objects were recognized all the scenes, it can be seen that the biscuit was mis-recognized as glue in scene 2.
 This indicates that the SVM is trending towards over fitting, and hence the number of histogram bins could be reduced.
 Playing around with the number of histogram bins for the color and noraml histograms would lead to better SVM predictions.
 3. The SVM was fit to a linear kernel.
 A more complex kernel, such as the RBF (Radial Basis Function) could lead to better predictions.
 4. Finally, the project can be improved by actually passing the required output to the pick and place service, there by completing the pick and place operation.
 There are some additional steps involved in this, such as making sure that the robot does not think of the objects as collision points.